Begin typing your search above and press return to search.

 Some Arab American political commentators and analysts believe the Democrats are misjudging the concerns of pro-Palestinian progressives and Muslim voters, who view the current administration’s approach to Israel as one that prioritizes maintaining traditional alliances over confronting humanitarian concerns.

-This perception is compounded by recent polling that indicates a shift among Arab American voters toward Republican candidate Donald Trump, suggesting that many in this demographic feel the Democratic Party is not adequately addressing their perspectives on foreign policy.
+This perception is compounded by a recent polling that indicates a shift among Arab American voters toward Republican candidate Donald Trump, suggesting that many in this demographic feel the Democratic Party is not adequately addressing their perspectives on foreign policy.
+In other words, their support for Trump is not because they love Trump more, but because they love Harris less.

 The Harris campaign has come under particular scrutiny for its focus on portraying Trump as a threat to U.S. interests rather than taking substantive action regarding Israel’s conflicts in the Middle East.